 In this article, we previously implored anyone who would listen that 2012 was the perfect time to visit Disneyland.
 Well, it was in many ways, and those who listened to our advice got to be among the first to visit Cars Land.
-We received messages from a lot of people who had amazing trips thanks to our recommendations, and we were humbled that we could help so many people plan.
-We had an awesome time on our Disneyland 2012 trips, and we’re really excited for our Disneyland 2013 trips.
+Disneyland has been on a roll since then, and we’ve updated our Disneyland vacation advice numerous times since then, finally arriving at this version for 2014 trips.
+We have received messages from a lot of people who had amazing trips thanks to our recommendations, and this guide has been refined based upon our visits to Disneyland in 2013, including a visit in December 2013 for Christmas–our first Christmas in Disneyland since the overhaul to Disney California Adventure (the Christmas season is now, by far, our top pick for when you should visit Disneyland…such a beautiful time of year there!).

 1. What Time of Year to Visit to Avoid Crowds - The single most important part of planning a trip to Disneyland is determining when to visit to avoid crowds.
 Disneyland is busiest when school is out of session, so those are the biggest times to avoid.
 Learn what times to visit in this post!